-This Spicy Korean Chicken with Crispy Rice is a delicious weeknight meal, with crispy, spicy chicken served on a crispy rice pancake.
+This spicy Korean chicken is a delicious weeknight meal, with crispy, spicy chicken served on a crispy rice pancake.
 Great use for leftover cooked rice!

 I have mentioned before my love of Korean food, especially anything that involves deliciously spicy Gochujang.
-I’ve shared some recipes with Gochujang several times before, in this Korean Fire Chicken Cheese Fries and this Sesame Chicken Bibimbap.
+I’ve shared some recipes with Gochujang several times before, in this Korean Fire Chicken Cheese Fries.

 This Spicy Korean Chicken with Crispy Rice brings together my love of Korean with my love of chicken dishes.
 Beyond the delicious chicken, is the crispy rice pancake that it’s served with.
 It’s a great change of pace from the usual and goes perfectly with the spicy chicken.

 Chicken – Bone-in/skin on chicken is suggested.
 I’ve used bone-in/skin-on chicken thighs here, but breasts or drumsticks will also work.

 Rice – Note that this recipe calls for short-grain rice.
 The extra starch that from short grain rice helps to hold the rice together for the crispy rice pancake.
 Look for sushi rice, CalRose or any rice labeled short grain.